 Fire edge on NE and SE sections have some retained heat and engines will continue to mop up and patrol.

 |Projected Incident Activity|

-24 hours: Widely scattered and isolated interior pockets of heat present.
-Minimal activity with limited heat sources.
+24 hours: Warming and drying continues with a NW wind flow.
+Widely scattered and isolated interior pockets of heat present.
+Minimal activity with limited heat sources, no visible smoke.